Other Refractive Surgery Options

 Whether LASIK or another refractive procedure is best for you, our focus is always on safety, customized treatment plans, and excellent results.
 Our doctors and staff develop a personalized recommendation based on your individual needs and lifestyle.

 Imagine the luxury of taking perfect vision for granted.
-Now, with the Visian ICL you are finally able to do that.
-The Visian ICL is an implantable contact lens that works with the eye to correct vision.
-Unlike traditional contact lenses that go on the surface of the eye, Visian ICL is surgically inserted into the eye where it provides excellent quality of vision for a wide range of correction needs.
+Now, with the EVO ICL you are finally able to do that.
+The EVO ICL is an implantable contact lens that works with the eye to correct vision.
+Unlike traditional contact lenses that go on the surface of the eye, EVO ICL is surgically inserted into the eye where it provides excellent quality of vision for a wide range of correction needs.

 Quality of Vision